-The deposits exposed by our trenches at the Airport East site are dominated by finegrained wetland, marsh, and fluvial overbank sediments, with minor lacustrine interbeds and scarp-derived colluvium (colluvial wedges).
-We also encountered sandy deltaic sediments in hand-auger holes in the floor of the South trench.
+The deposits exposed by our trenches at the Airport East site are dominated by fine-grained wetland, marsh, and fluvial overbank sediments, with minor lacustrine interbeds and scarp-derived colluvium.
+We also encountered sandy fluvial channel sediments in hand-auger holes in the floor of the South trench.
 See plates 1 and 2 for logs and photomosaics of the exposed stratigraphy, and appendices A and C for descriptions of the stratigraphic units.